dynoser/phpHELML/README.md

 ## Independence

- * Note that both classes `HELML` and `LoadHELMLfile` do not have any dependencies and can be used independently of each other.
+ * Note that both classes `HELML` and `fileHELMLsect` do not have any dependencies and can be used independently of each other.

 ## See also: